The SOC for AI Agents

 Test before deploy.
 Watch after deploy.
 One platform.

-ShieldPi already scans your agents offensively with 27,000+ attack techniques, a multi-phase pipeline, and the world's only LLM security knowledge graph.
+ShieldPi already scans your agents offensively with 58,000+ attack techniques, a multi-phase pipeline, and the world's only LLM security knowledge graph.

-Now the scan results power the monitor — every weakness the scanner finds becomes a boosted detection pattern in live monitoring.
+Now scan results power the monitor — every weakness the scanner finds becomes a boosted detection pattern in live monitoring.
 And every novel attack the monitor catches in production feeds back into the scanner's attack library.

 - Scans make monitoring smarter